TOTAL NADA USA Tour Scene Report

 St. Louis

 The St. Louis show was at a spot called Sinkhole, which is funny if you know me personally, but anyways it felt like a DIY show space but I think is actually just run by an individual, who maybe used to/also runs a small label by the same name.
 So it felt like a DIY space, it was a nice room, with a practice space in the back and decorated by several old Taco Bell signs.
 The show was small, since raw punk-ish locals KATO (demo on Roachleg Records) had to drop, leaving only JERKING CLASS as the other band.
 Even if the scene is a little small though, St. Louis is always worth a stop because of the City Museum, which is an attraction that is impossible to describe if you've never been there.
-A massive former shoelace factory transformed into a low-safety standards scrap metal playground/art gallery/everything space.
+A massive former shoelace factory transformed into a low-safety-standards scrap metal playground/art gallery/everything space.
 Every city should stop investing in stupid gimmick tourist attractions and just found their own City Museums and turn it over to the local community of artists and freaks.
 Imagine what a Montreal City Museum would be like given our high population of francophone circus punk scrap metal welders.

 The greatest attraction on earth